sdpalley/docs.erisindustries.com/tutorials/services-making.md

 Which would tell eris to use the "current chain" that was given to the service by flags.
 But we don't need to worry about that just now.
 Let's "hard code" in the chain for now.
 So do not do the above for the purposes of this tutorial.

-What are dependencies to eris.
-Well they tell eris under the hood to make sure that the dependent service (yes, services can depend on other services, see your mindy service with `eris services cat mindy` for a complex example) or chain is up and running before the "target" service or chain is started.
-Not only that but eris will make sure [there is a docker link](https://docs.docker.com/engine/userguide/networking/default_network/dockerlinks/) between the dependency and the target service.
+What are dependencies to eris?
+Well, they tell eris under the hood to make sure that the dependent service (yes, services can depend on other services, see your mindy service with `eris services cat mindy` for a complex example) or chain is up and running before the "target" service or chain is started.
+Not only that, but eris will make sure [there is a docker link](https://docs.docker.com/engine/userguide/networking/default_network/dockerlinks/) between the dependency and the target service.
 This is very helpful because we no longer need to worry about IP addresses, hurray!

 ## Updating our app.js for Dockerizing

-Now we need to change one line of our app.js.
-The line where the `chainUrl` variable is set to read like this:
+Now we need to change one line in our `app.js`.
+The line where the `chainUrl` variable is set needs to read like this:

 ```javascript
 chainUrl = "http://simplechain:1337/rpc"